huggingface/blog/logits-processor-zoo.md

   org: nvidia
 ---

-# Logit Processing in Language Models: Supercharge Your LLMs with NVIDIA's LogitsProcessorZoo
+# Controlling Language Model Generation with NVIDIA's LogitsProcessorZoo

 > **Struggling to get language models to follow your instructions?**